 Truck driving can be an exhausting profession.
 It requires drivers to be on the road for long hours and at strange times.
 The number of hours a trucker can drive is regulated by the Federal Motor Carrier Safety Administration, but many drivers figure out ways to falsify information and blow past these regulations.
 They have a number of incentives for doing so.
 Truck drivers are employed by large trucking companies that pressure them to meet deadlines, even if it means driving while exhausted.
 Additionally, most drivers are paid by the hour, encouraging them to work longer and earn more money.
 When truck drivers operate longer than they are supposed to and do not get enough sleep, they become dangerous to themselves and everyone else driving around them.
 Fatigued drivers are not good drivers and the chances of an accident occurring increases greatly.

 Accidents involving large commercial vehicles are often devastatingly disastrous.
 The large size and power of the vehicles enable them to be very destructive against passenger vehicles.
 The result of a trucking accident could leave victims in physical pain, emotional distress, and with expensive medical bills.
 If you were injured in a trucking accident, you may be entitled to financial compensation.
-The attorneys of the Law Offices of Ronald J. Resmini, LTD. understand how overwhelming it can be to recover from a serious accident.
+The attorneys of the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. understand how overwhelming it can be to recover from a serious accident.
 Compensation may not be able to fix your injuries, but it can take away the financial burden so that you and your family can focus on healing.

 Hours of Service Regulations

 As previously stated, the Federal Motor Carrier Safety Administration outlines the regulations that truck drivers must follow.
 These regulations are as follows:

 - Drivers may not drive over a maximum of 11 hours after a consecutive ten hours off-duty